Training Opportunity: Family-Engaged Case Planning in Youth Probation

 Son with father and mother shoulder to shoulder

-Probation departments across the country are increasingly acknowledging the need to partner with youth and families more authentically,” said Steve Bishop, Casey’s associate director for probation and system transformation.
+Probation departments across the country are increasingly acknowledging the need to partner with youth and families more authentically,” said Steve Bishop, the Annie E. Casey Foundation’s associate director for probation and system transformation.
 Implementing the family-engaged case planning model is a direct and powerful way to turn talk into action.”

 About the Training